Investment Banking in Singapore

 Investment Banking in Singapore – Recruitment Process

 The recruitment process in investment banking in Singapore is different as the market is pretty small.
-If you try to get into it by the traditional way, it would be very tough.
+If you try to get into it in the traditional way, it would be very tough.

-Thus, if you have an option and you are a foreign national, instead of Singapore market, try London market for investment banking.
+Thus, if you have an option and you are a foreign national, instead of the Singapore market, try the London market for investment banking.

-- Fit Interview: The first round of interview is often fit interview.
+- Fit Interview: The first round of interviews is often a fit interview.
 Normally corporate recruiters are appointed to conduct the interview.
 Here you would be checked whether you have the right background for the job or not.
-Banks that depend on the agencies to recruit few entry level candidates need to leave the things to corporate recruiters.
+Banks that depend on the agencies to recruit few entry-level candidates need to leave the things to corporate recruiters.
 So you need to make sure that you know what it takes to impress the corporate recruiter to get through.

-- Next rounds of interviews: Next rounds of interviews are usually done in the same manner.
-First there will be analysts who will be taking your interview.
+- Next Rounds of Interviews: Next rounds of interviews are usually done in the same manner.
+First, there will be analysts who will be taking your interview.
 If you get through you need to sit with an associate.
 If you clear the round, you need to sit with MD/Partner and HR representative/s.
 During these sessions, you will be asked to present a case presentation.
 But remember the emphasis is more on sales than technicalities.
-So you need to prepare in the similar fashion.
+So you need to prepare in a similar fashion.

 Investment Banking in Singapore – Culture

-- The second thing that is relevant in the Singaporean investment culture is that people mostly work in closely-knit teams.
-And even MDs are accessible to entry level employees.
-If you want to ask a question, you can walk in MD’s room and talk to him.
+- The second thing that is relevant to the Singaporean investment culture is that people mostly work in closely-knit teams.
+And even MDs are accessible to entry-level employees.
+If you want to ask a question, you can walk into MD’s room and talk to him.
 And no-one screams at anyone even if new employees make mistakes (which is quite normal as they’re just beginning to adapt to a new environment).